 If you want to take a photo without any other people in it then I would recommend going there in the morning when the streets are not crowded yet.

-Oh and one more thing: try to aim for some colorful clothes because as you can see on the photo below, my light colored floral dress didn’t stand out at all with the all white background.
+Oh and one more thing: try to aim for some colorful clothes because as you can see in the photo below, my light-colored floral dress didn’t stand out at all with the all-white background.